-If you purchase or redeem Creation Units, you will be sent a confirmation statement showing how many shares you purchased or sold and at what price.
-See "Tax Status" in the SAI for a description of the newly effective requirement regarding basis determination methods applicable to share redemptions and the Fund's obligation to report basis information to the IRS.
+If you purchase or redeem Creation Units, you will be sent a confirmation statement showing how many Creation Units you purchased or sold and at what price.
+See "Taxes" in the SAI for a description of the requirement regarding basis determination methods applicable to share redemptions (including redemptons of Creation Units) and the Fund's obligation to report basis information to the IRS.